argoproj/argo-workflows/docs/enhanced-depends-logic.md

 depends: "(task-2.Succeeded || task-2.Skipped) && !task-3.Failed"
 ```

-In the case that you're depending on a task that uses withItems, you can depend on
+In the case that you're depending on a task that uses `withItems`, you can depend on
-whether any of the item tasks are successful or all have failed using .AnySucceeded and .AllFailed, for example:
+whether any of the item tasks are successful or all have failed using `.AnySucceeded` and `.AllFailed`, for example:

 ```
 depends: "task-1.AnySucceeded || task-2.AllFailed"